Christian Era Calendars summarizes key identifiers leading to date

 compromised to manage society.
 While other civilizations, kings and

-dynasties, rose and fell, the Jewish Calendar was consistent in
+dynasties, and empires, rose and fell, the Jewish Calendar was

 The Jewish Calendar is dated according to the Creation.
 Accepted

-present Common Era (BCE), or from the time of Adam.
+present Christian era (BCE), or from the time of Adam.
 Given in chapter 5 of Genesis, exact ages

 of Adam and his descendants are added in order.
 Comparatively little